Henry Waterson

 called the "Little Wonder," but that's unlikely because

-at left shows, other inventors (including Columbia in this instance, which is noteworthy as will be shown
+of Little Wonder records (including Columbia, which is noteworthy as will be shown

-a tone arm specially suited for small talking machines designed for little records.
+a tone arm specially suited for small talking machines designed for little records.-

 The success of these records revolutionized